 Twitter later suspended Kimberley Bukstein’s account for violating Twitter’s rules “against participating in targeted abuse” after she sent 17 abusive messages in just two hours in the early morning hours of April 29, 2018.

-Both Jay and Kimberley Bukstein are “qualified Rule 114 ADR Neutrals” for the Minnesota Supreme Court.
+Both Jay and Kimberley Bukstein are “qualified Rule 114 ADR Neutrals”for the Minnesota State Court Administrator’s Office.

 Bukstein connected to Evavold, Grazzini-Rucki, MacDonald, and Young